antoniogarrote/serenade.js/README.md

 The library also makes it possible to actually generate sound from the coded musical notation using the W3C's incoming ["Web Audio API"](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html) and the [Audiolet](https://github.com/oampo/Audiolet/) JS library wrapping it.

 If you want to follow the chapters of the book, look at the comments in the source code of the library.
-Function definitions are grouped by chapter and a JS comment with the name of the chapter is at the beginning of each group.
+Function definitions are grouped by chapter and a JS comment with the name of the chapter is located at the beginning of each group.

 A sample use of the library could be: